 Created in January 2014, the Neuroscience Research Center (CRN) of the Department of Clinical Neurosciences of the CHUV establishes a world-class center for Clinical and Basic Neuroscience Research.
-The CRN, directed by Prof. Nicole Déglon, groups thirteen laboratories and research units within the department, and is strongly interlinked with the Faculty of Biology and Medicine of UNIL.
+The CRN, directed by Prof. Nicole Déglon, groups fourteen laboratories and research units within the department, and is strongly interlinked with the Faculty of Biology and Medicine of UNIL.

 Fostering advances in brain research ranging from immunology to imaging, from genetics to rehabilitation and to memory, the Center’s mission is to establish a truly interdisciplinary approach to neuroscience research - merging disciplines and translating breakthroughs from the lab to improved patient care.